citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 **April, 1845**

-… God, religion, future life!
-Unfathomable questions!
+… God, religion, future life![^16] Unfathomable questions!
 Terrible vacillations of my soul!
 If my malady was only of the body, if it had not changed my spirit!
 But the nature of my character changes:  my heart is like that of the beast in this wilderness, cruel, cruel—and cold as the stones I see at the bottom of the running stream.
 Sometimes in a fit of madness I fly to my flowers, which seem to insult me with their beauty, and I tear them apart, and throw them in the wind.
 A moment after I come back to my senses, I tenderly look for them and cry when I find them withered.
 Other times, my soul rebels: it cannot believe so good a God could make me suffer so, and I deny His existence.
 Afterwards, I humble myself, throw myself on my knees and fall into endless adoration of the Almighty Being……….

 [^1]: The author uses the initial N to refer to towns whose names she does not want to specify.
 In the 2021 edition of the novel published by Ediciones Uniandes, Carolina Alzate speculates that this could be referring to a town near Natagaima, currently in Tolima.
 She also noted that, at the time, universities were in the capital, Bogotá, and well-positioned young men went there to get education.
 Transportation was difficult, so students sometimes spent years abroad.